VidhyaVarshanyJS/ClipHive/README.md

 ###  If you're unfamiliar with ClipHive, let me say:

-Everything I use throughout my workday is stored in this archive.
+Everything used throughout a workday is stored in this archive.
 Many helpful pieces of data are compiled here.
-For me, it has served as a treasure trove of information that I frequently revisit.
+For me, it has served as a treasure trove of information that frequently revisit.

 ### To what end?
 Really, it's a must-read for everyone.
 This place has everything somebody might ever want.
 To be completely forthright, though, its primary concentration is on streamlining the educational, learning, tool, and content creation processes.